christophergandrud/misc-speaking-notes/README.md

 # misc-speaking-notes

-Repository for sharing speaking notes from various talk I've given
+This is a repository for sharing speaking notes from various public talks I've given (starting from 2022).